-Recently, the School of Management has begun to restructure their curriculum and create a new Bachelors of Science in Management (BSM) program.
-With this restructuring, there has emerged a Law Enforcement Leadership (LEL) concentration.
-The concentration is very similar to our recent program with focuses on administration, policy, and Compstat.
-The objective of this new program and concentration is to better serve our students in their career aspirations and truly support them in becoming men and women for and with others.
-We hope to have classes available in late 2014.
+Recently, the School of Management created a new Bachelors of Science in Management (BSM) program, which now includes a Law Enforcement Leadership (LEL) concentration.
+The concentration focuses on administration, policy, and Compstat.
+The program’s objectives are to better serve our students in their career aspirations and truly support them in becoming men and women for and with others.
+Classes will be available in Fall 2014.

 The Institute has the benefit of an advisory board made up of distinguished leaders from the law enforcement community.
 The Institute is expanding its programs and participation to other agencies in the criminal justice system to include a more international audience.